scanback/docs/articles-posts/fabric-of-executive-teams.md

 ---
 title: "The Fabric of Executive Teams: A Quantification"
 description: "What is the composition of executive teams in the United States?
-A few years ago I took a look at 844 senior executives of the 50 largest companies in the United States."
+A few years ago I took a look at 844 senior executives of the 50 largest U.S. companies."
 image: /assets/social-card-think.png
 ---